Scthe/scthe.github.io/content/blog/2023-12-21-vulkan-frame/vulkan_frame.md

   * [https://github.com/gwihlidal/spirv-reflect-rs](),
   * [https://github.com/grovesNL/spirv_cross]() - wrapper for `SPIRV-Cross`,

-> If you want to verify that uniform buffer values are correct (data alignment!), I recommend [RenderDoc](/blog/debugging-vulkan-using-renderdoc/).
+> If you want to verify that uniform buffer values are correct (data alignment!), I recommend <CrossPostLink permalink="/blog/debugging-vulkan-using-renderdoc/" paragraph="Debugging shader in RenderDoc">RenderDoc</CrossPostLink>.

 ### Declaring push constants

 Vulkan [push constants](https://docs.vulkan.org/guide/latest/push_constants.html) refer to a small amount of data that we can set **during pass execution**.
 Vulkan specification guarantees 128 bytes.
 Anything more is hardware-dependent.
 Imagine we are writing a [separable filter](https://en.wikipedia.org/wiki/Separable_filter) like a blur.
-For performance reasons we first do a horizontal blur, followed by [memory barriers](/blog/vulkan-synchronization/) and the vertical blur.
+For performance reasons we first do a horizontal blur, followed by <CrossPostLink permalink="/blog/vulkan-synchronization/" paragraph="Vulkan pipeline barrier semantics">memory barriers</CrossPostLink> and the vertical blur.
 But how do we inform the shader about the direction of the blur?
 We could bind a uniform buffer with this data and change the value between draw commands.
 Or just use push constants to transfer `vec2` (memory aligned to `vec4`):

 ```c
 layout(push_constant) uniform Constants {